nikko9196/game-bulls-cows/Reflection.md

     - Code has fewer than 6 digits: In this case, code only has 5 digits.
 Eg. “12345”.
     - Code has more than 6 digits: In this case, code has 7 digits.
 Eg. “1234567”.
     - Code has characters outside the hexadecimal range (from ‘a’ to ‘f’): Eg. “12345z” with ‘z’ character is invalid.
-    - Code with a blank space in between digits/characters: Eg. “1234 5”.
+    - Code with a blank space in between digits/characters: Eg. “1234 5”, "abcd f".
     - Code with duplicated digits.
 Eg. “a12344”.
     - Code with duplicated characters.
 Eg. “aa1234”.
     - Code with special characters (including the arithmetic operators such as + or -).
 Eg. “@12345”, “+12345”, “-12345”.
-    - Code with all UPPERCASE letters or mixed UPPERCASE and digits.
-Eg. “ABCDEF”, “ABC123”.
+    - Code with all UPPERCASE letters or mixed UPPERCASE, lowercase and digits.
+Eg. “ABCDEF”, “ABC123”, "Abc123".
 - **testAllValidCodesPassValidation()**: I tried to create a list including those valid codes (6-digit secret code like “012345” and “456789”, 6-character secret code like “abcdef”, and mixed 6-character/digit secret code like “123abc”).
 All of these passed the validation checks in the `HexaComputer` class and were added to the validated code list.
 The `getCode()` method successfully retrieves the codes based on their indices.
 - **testValidCodesMixedInvalidCodes()**: This test uses a mixed list of valid and invalid codes: "@12345", "012345", "12345", "456789", "1234567", "abcdef", "12345z", "123abc".
 Out of these, only four codes ("012345", "456789", "abcdef", and "123abc") pass the validation and are added to the validated list.
 The `getCode()` method can retrieve these codes using index values from 0 to 3.
 - **testGetCodeThrowIndexOutOfBoundsException()**: I used a list of valid and invalid codes: "edf456", "123abc", and "1234567".
 Only two of them ("edf456" and "123abc") are valid and get added to the list.
 Therefore, we can only retrieve the code based on the index respectively (index: from 0 to 1).
 I tested two scenarios: